yolk/biggs/README.md

 * United States of America
 * Yemen

-biggs is tested to behave well with Rails 3.0, 3.1, 3.2 and 4.0
+biggs is tested to behave well with Rails 3 to 7

-Copyright (c) 2009-2013 Yolk Sebastian Munz & Julia Soergel GbR
+Copyright (c) 2009-2022 Yolk Sebastian Munz & Julia Soergel GbR